mdewar-git/misc-cocoa/README.md

 - Assigns a delegate to manage the app's lifecycle events.
 - Starts the run loop.

-This example provides a barebones entry point for a a Mac app.
+This example provides a barebones entry point for a Mac app.

 ---